Dawars/handvr/README.md

 ### Tools
 #### Manifold rendering

-During training the auto encoders it is crutial to see the progress of the model.
+During the training of the auto encoders it is crucial to see the progress of the model.
 Therefore I created a tool that can render it as fast as possible.

-* Using raw OpenGl (ModernGL)
+* Using OpenGl (ModernGL)
 * Face normals calculated in Compute Shader
 * Skinning is done in one batch